 This plot plan has all the elements of a textbook plot plan.
 Items such as building location, utility locations, dimensions, concrete locations, property lines and lengths, and elevations.

 The first step in creating a landscape or sprinkler plan is to draw a Plot Plan to scale.
 A accurate plot plan will allow you to draw your landscape ideas and accurately estimate material amounts before landscaping.
 This article teaches you how to measure for and draw a plot plan.

 See if you can locate an existing plot plan of your property.
 If you do not have one you may be able to locate it at your county recorders office or on line.
 Your local city or county building department required a plot plan to be submitted when the last building permit was applied for.
 Plot Plans are always required when a house is built or added onto.

-If you have an existing plot plan you should photo copy it so you can draw on it.
-If you are able to copy the plot plan then draw any items that have been added since it was draw, see step 3 for a list of things that should be on the landscape plot plan
+If you have an existing plot plan you should photo copy it so you can draw your new shed on it.
+This will allow you to draw any items that were built after it was originally drawin or are not on it like the new storage shed and landscaping.

 If you are measuring the property and drawing the plot plan you will need to do a rough sketch on a piece of paper and then insert the measurements after you measure them.
 Then you will draw it all to scale on the graph paper.

 Hopefully you have a plot plan from the county recorders or building department to help locate the property corners.
 If not and you are building a fence you should have the property surveyed so you don't build on your neighbors property.
 Even something as simple as a few sprinkler heads over the line can cause major problems later on.
 Surveyors usually mark the property corners with a pin made from pieces of rebar driven into the ground scraping around with a shovel or using a metal detector often turns up the long lost pin.